Department of Home (Bihar): Functions

 The Home Department is responsible for maintenance of internal security and enforcement of law and order in the state of Bihar.
 The department also oversees the functioning of State Police, Home Guards, Fire Services, Prisons & Correctional Services.
 The department answers the questions in the Legislative Assembly/Legislative Council, addresses the issues related to the affairs of the State Human Rights Commission, and National Human Rights Commission.
 The department also keeps a close liaison with Defense Services of Military and Civil Co-operation and for setting up of defense projects in the State.
 It also coordinates police and law and order related matters with the Ministry of Home Affairs, Government of India.

 The department ensures the security arrangements of citizens, VIPs and state guests and also is the cadre controlling authority of Indian Police Service, and Bihar Police Service.

 Organizational structure

-The Chief Minister of Bihar, Nitish Kumar, is the minister responsible for Department of Home.
+The Chief Minister of Bihar, Samrat Chaudhary, is the minister responsible for Department of Home.

 The department is headed by the Principal Secretary rank IAS officer.
 The Principal Secretary is assisted by 2 Secretaries, 2 Special Secretaries, 2 Additional Secretaries, 3 Joint Secretaries and 1 Under Secretary.
 The department is broadly divided into 3 branches – Special Section, Police Section and Prison Section.